John Reif

-John H. Reif (born 1951) is an American academic, and Professor of Computer Science at Duke University, who has made contributions to large number of fields in computer science: ranging from algorithms and computational complexity theory to robotics.
+John H. Reif (born 1951) is an American academic, and professor of computer science at Duke University, who has made contributions to large number of fields in computer science: ranging from algorithms and computational complexity theory to robotics.
 He has also published in many other scientific fields including chemistry (in particular, nanoscience), optics (in particular optical computing and design of head-mounted displays), and mathematics (in particular graph theory and game theory).

 Biography

-John Reif received a B.S. (magna cum laude) from Tufts University in 1973, a M.S. from Harvard University in 1975 and a Ph.D. from Harvard University in 1977.
+Reif received a BS (magna cum laude) from Tufts University in 1973, a M.S. from Harvard University in 1975 and a Ph.D. from Harvard University in 1977.

 From 1983 to 1986 he was associate professor of Harvard University, and since 1986 he has been Professor of Computer Science at Duke University.
 Currently he holds the Hollis Edens Distinguished Professor, Trinity College of Arts and Sciences, Duke University.
 From 2011 to 2014 he was Distinguished Adjunct Professor, Faculty of Computing and Information Technology (FCIT), King Abdulaziz University (KAU), Jeddah, Saudi Arabia.

 He has also contributed to bringing together various disjoint research communities working in different areas of nano-sciences by organizing (as General Chairman) annual Conferences on "Foundations of Nanoscience: Self-assembled architectures and devices" (FNANO) for last 20 years.

 He has been awarded Fellow of the following organizations: American Association for the Advancement of Science, IEEE, ACM, and the Institute of Combinatorics.

-He is the son of Arnold E. Reif and like him he has dual citizenship in USA and Austria.
+He is the son of Arnold E. Reif and like him he has dual citizenship in the USA and Austria.

 Research contributions

-John Reif has made contributions to large number of fields in computer science: ranging from algorithms and computational complexity theory to robotics and to game theory.
+John H. Reif has made contributions to large number of fields in computer science: ranging from algorithms and computational complexity theory to robotics and to game theory.
 He developed efficient randomized algorithms and parallel algorithms for a wide variety of graph, geometric, numeric, algebraic, and logical problems.
 His Google Scholar H-index is 76.

 In the area of robotics, he gave the first hardness proofs for robotic motion planning as well as efficient algorithms for a wide variety of motion planning problems.

 He also has led applied research projects: parallel programming languages (Proteus System for parallel programming), parallel architectures (Blitzen, a massively parallel machine), data compression (massively parallel loss-less compression hardware), and optical computing (free-space holographic routing).
 His papers on these topics can be downloaded here.

-John Reif is President of Eagle Eye Research, Inc., which specializes in defense applications of DNA biotechnology.
+John H. Reif is President of Eagle Eye Research, Inc., which specializes in defense applications of DNA biotechnology.

-He is co-founder of the company Domus Diagnostics, Inc. which developed a highly accurate and affordable at-home molecular testing platform for various diseases, including COVID-19, RSV, and influenza A and B.
+He is co-founder of the company Domus Diagnostics, Inc. which is developing an at-home molecular testing platform for various diseases, including COVID-19, RSV, and influenza A and B.